sahajisy/Leela-Game/README.md

 ---
 - Inspired by the teachings of **H.H Shri Mataji Nirmala Devi.**
-- Created by Sahaj Balgunde.
-Project backed by: Georgiana Nicoara (Indian Studies Enthusiast)
+- Project backed by: Georgiana Nicoara (Indian Studies Enthusiast)
+- Created by Sahaj Balgunde (かんたんです).